 The Group has assessed various accounting estimates and other matters, including credit losses for financial assets, valuation allowances for deferred tax assets and revenue recognition.
-Based on current assessment of these estimates, although the COVID-19 outbreak adversely affected the Group's business in the first quarter of 2020, the Group concluded that there would be no material impact on the Group's long-term forecast, and the Group did not identify any impairments related to its long-lived assets as of December 31, 2020 as a result of COVID-19.
+Based on current assessment of these estimates, although the COVID-19 outbreak adversely affected the Group's business for the year ended December 31, 2021, the Group concluded that there would be no material impact on the Group's long-term forecast, and the Group did not identify any impairments related to its long-lived assets as of December 31, 2021 as a result of COVID-19.
 While the adverse impact from COVID-19 is currently expected to be temporary, there is uncertainty around the duration of these disruptions and the possibility of other adverse effects on the Group's business, and the Group will continue to monitor for potential credit risk as the impact of the COVID-19 pandemic evolves.